While future stories in The Penumbra are inherently entwined, they are mostly standalone.

 A rustling sound followed, like the one he heard before.
 It wasn’t the wind or leaves or stray trash, there was no sign of any.
 Before he could place it, the caretaker rounded the corner.
 His body tensed, surprised.

-She was a shade or two older than forty, very short hair, dyed dark with patches of russet roots coming in, with a larger healthy figure, pleasing if there was time to even consider that.
+She was a shade or two older than fifty, very short hair, dyed dark with patches of russet roots coming in, with a larger, healthy figure; pleasing, if there was time to even consider that.
 The same one from the before place.
 She was important.
 Did he know her?
 The real Alexei (or the one that had memories of another life) had no idea.
 He wanted to speak, but his mind only raced on, a fury of motion, heedless.

 The man in the exhibit was gawping at Ginger, mouth and eyes working in a wave of activity.
 It was certainly a man, a man she had seen before, but not one she knew.
 Unlike the voice she had heard before, he was less important, but why?